particle-iot/docs/src/content/reference/firmware.md

 - the device is reset (while maintaining power)
 - power is removed from VIN but retained on VBAT (which will retain both the backup RAM and the RTC)

-Note that _as soon as power to both VIN and VBAT is lost then the contents of the backup RAM are also lost - for data to be retained the device needs a power source._ For persistent storage of data through a total power loss, please use the [EEPROM](#eeprom) library.
+Note that _if neither VIN or VBAT is powered then the contents of the backup RAM will be lost; for data to be retained, the device needs a power source._ For persistent storage of data through a total power loss, please use the [EEPROM](#eeprom) library.

 ### Storing data in backup RAM